-Acceleration is the speed gained over time; for example, a sports car is much faster than a normal car because of its acceleration.
+Acceleration is the speed gained over time; for example, a sports car is significantly faster than a normal car due to its enhanced acceleration.

 The calculation is the change in Velocity divided by Time.
 The standard way of writing it is m/s, or meters per second.